What's the best visa to stay long term in Thailand ?

 Single or Multiple Entry Visa ?

-Most visas you will get are single entry visas but in some case you can apply for a multiple entry visa right away.
+Most visas you will get are single-entry visas but in some cases, you can apply for a multiple entry visa right away.

 If you can, do it.